Always bring helpers

 Electricity is a force that moves electrons.

-That is a description what happens.
+That describes what happens.
 But it does not say what electricity is.

 Like saying an engine moves a car.
 But doesn't explain what an engine is.
 It just explains what it does.

-There are known rules or formulas such as volts x amps = watts' that let us understand the math behind electricity.
+There are known rules or formulas such as 'volts x amps = watts' that let us understand the math behind electricity.